I don't see my device in Find My iPhone

 With the same Apple ID, you can register up to 100 devices for Find My iPhone.
 If you need to add a device after you registered 100 others, remove a device first.

 I see my device in Find My iPhone, but it's offline

 If you see "Offline," "No location available," or "Location Services Off," your device might be offline for one of these reasons:

 - It's powered off, the battery has run out, or more than 24 hours passed since the last location was sent to Apple (if Send Last Location is turned on).
 When your device is connected to the Internet, you can see the remaining battery in the upper-right corner of the information pane.

 - Your Find My iPhone-compatible device or Mac isn't connected to a known Wi-Fi or data network.
 Wait a few minutes and try again.

-- You're in a country where we don't offer this feature.
-This feature might not be available in your country due to technical limitations or local law.
+- You're in a country or region where we don't offer this feature.
+This feature might not be available in your country or region due to technical limitations or local law.